-- 6.4.1 Forensic laboratories contain many chemical and biological substances that are damaging to clothes and/or harmful to people. - 6.4.2 Polices contained in the Health and Safety Manual regarding appropriate attire for working in the laboratory shall be adhered to. - 6.4.3 The ISP dress code was modified to allow the following attire for forensic scientists who work in a laboratory on a daily basis, for personnel responding to crime scenes or clan laboratories, or for other work situations where casual dress is most appropriate: - 6.4.3.1 Jeans or other casual pants are acceptable in the laboratory.
-Pants shall be in good condition with no holes and no stains. - 6.4.3.2 Polo shirts are acceptable for wear in the laboratory.
+- 6.4.1 Forensic laboratories contain many chemical and biological substances that are damaging to clothes and/or harmful to people. - 6.4.2 Polices contained in the Health and Safety Manual regarding appropriate attire for working in the laboratory shall be adhered to. - 6.4.3 The ISP dress code was modified to allow the following attire for forensic scientists who work in a laboratory on a daily basis, for personnel responding to crime scenes or clan laboratories, or for other work situations where casual dress is most appropriate: - Jeans or other casual pants are acceptable in the laboratory.
+Pants shall be in good condition with no holes and no stains. - Polo shirts are acceptable for wear in the laboratory.
 They shall be in good condition with no holes or stains.
-T-shirts are not acceptable. - 6.4.3.3 Shoes (conservative in appearance) shall be protective of the feet, provide support and cushion when working or standing on hard surfaces, and provide a gripping surface on the floor. - 6.4.3.4 Forensic Services staff shall have a ready change of clothes for court or other duties requiring more formal attire when wearing the permissible casual attire to work. - 6.4.3.5 This dress code applies to Forensic Evidence Specialists (FES).
-However, FES shall wear a smock or laboratory coat over their casual attire while in the front office. - 6.4.3.6 Standard department policies apply when FS employees are performing duties where more formal attire is appropriate such as appearing as an expert in court, providing training, etc. - Employees not meeting this dress code (as interpreted by the Laboratory Manager or Major/Manager) may be asked to change their clothes on their own time.
+T-shirts are not acceptable. - Shoes (conservative in appearance) shall be protective of the feet, provide support and cushion when working or standing on hard surfaces, and provide a gripping surface on the floor. - 6.4.3.4 Forensic Services staff shall have a ready change of clothes for court or other duties requiring more formal attire when wearing the permissible casual attire to work. - 6.4.3.5 This dress code applies to Forensic Evidence Specialists (FES).
+If an FES is wearing casual attire, they shall wear a smock or a laboratory coat while interacting with the public.
+An FES shall not wear a smock or a laboratory coat at their desk. - Standard department policies apply when FS employees are performing duties where more formal attire is appropriate such as appearing as an expert in court, providing training, etc. - 6.4.3.7 Employees not meeting this dress code (as interpreted by the Laboratory Manager or Major/Manager) may be asked to change their clothes on their own time.